Family Law Mediation

 Court-Mandated Mediation

 Mediation with Resolution Services is optional.
 There are several ways to satisfy the requirement for participation in appropriate dispute resolution under Clackamas County Supplementary Local Rule 8.017.
+In Clackamas county, parties to a family law action who have a dispute must attempt some kind of appropriate dispute resolution (ADR).
+Mediation is one way to satisfy this requirement.

 If choose to use Resolution Services for Court-Mandated Mediation, you need to register by completing this intake form before your deadline.
 You do not need to have scheduled or held a mediation session by the deadline.